Aftermath: 47 - Chimes at Midnight (2015)

 2015 (Forty-seven – Chimes at Midnight)

-As the year closes, Hermann becomes increasingly good at suppressing thoughts of Dr. Newton Geiszler.
-The rate of breach transit increases.
+As the year closes, Hermann becomes increasingly skilled at suppressing thoughts of Dr. Newton Geiszler.
+The rate of Breach transit increases.
 Everyone is overworked.
 He shuts down all distractions.
 He loses touch with his sister, his mother, old friends.
-He stops imaging alternate futures for himself.
+He stops imagining alternate futures for himself.
 He devotes himself to the math.
 The rest?
 It can wait for what comes after.

 He brings a single-minded focus to his days.
 He tries.

 He dreams them far away from Alaska, far away from Caitlin Lightcap.
-Particularly bad is Berlin on summer days, Newton speaking flawless German, stray cats following him home, a garden that explodes with life, Hermann’s mother, in the kitchen, watching Hermann cook, pinching Newton’s cheek at every opportunity she gets.
+Particularly bad is Berlin on summer days, Newton speaking flawless German, stray cats following him home, a garden that explodes with life, Hermann’s mother in the kitchen, watching Hermann cook, pinching Newton’s cheek at every opportunity she gets.
 Newton indulges her, flirting shamelessly, mixing her a cocktail, becoming, in the span of a single visit, the most favored of her in-laws.
-Hermann has never seen him turn on quite so much domestic charisma with such rapidity.
+Hermann has never seen him turn on quite so much domestic charisma.
 After dinner, as Newton makes tea, Hermann’s mother turns to him and whispers, What a charmer.

-He dreams them in America, in Boston, drinking coffee, wandering the farmer’s market, running into students left and right.
-Newton struggles fetchingly through quantum mechanical insights as he distractedly appraises vegetables.
+He dreams them in America, in Boston, drinking coffee, wandering the farmer’s market, running into students.
+Newton struggles fetchingly through quantum mechanical insights as he distractedly selects vegetables.
 Hermann in the kitchen, Newton sitting at the counter, chewing on a pen, chattering endlessly about chromatin remodeling on the level of the quantum foam.
 A leisurely dinner in a kitchen lit by candlelight.
 A bottle of expensive wine slowly poured out over hours.
 Newton does only half the dishes before Hermann pulls him away.
-I’m going to get you wet, Newton says, his voice rising in mock warning, his hands slick with water and soap up to the elbows.
+I’ll get you wet, Newton says, his voice rising in mock warning, his hands slick with water and soap up to the elbows.
 He holds them away from his body, and Hermann is reminded of another time, another life when the man would sterilize his hands before dissecting—what?
 It doesn’t matter.
 Don’t you dare, Hermann tells him.
 You stay just like that.
 Newton, laughing, keeps his hands held up, palms toward his face, sudsy water dripping from his elbows as Hermann pins him to the sink.

 UNACCEPTABLE.